philister16/sassyjade/readme.md

 Is a special, global kill task that deletes the entire dist/ folder completely.
 This might be useful before building for production to make sure all old files are wiped before uploading the build to the server.
 ### Livereload
 Sassyjade is livereload enabled by default.
 In order for the browser to refresh automatically you need the respective livereload plugin.
 Refer to the [livereload documentation](http://livereload.com).
+### Jade Templates
+Sassyjade has a predefined Jade templates structure.
+You are free to change it as you wish.
+If you decide to keep the template structure
 ## License
 MIT &copy; [philister16](mailto:phil@rinerock.com)